lutzer/TeleAgriCultureBoard/API.md

 }
 ```

-The `meta` at the bottom holds the next and previous cursor.
+The `meta` at the bottom holds the next and previous cursor (date).